Workflows Explained

 Chain functions in sequence for multi-step processing:

-Input --> Transform --> Enrich --> Payload Shaping
+Input --> Extract --> Enrich --> Payload Shaping

 Example: Extract invoice data, match to product catalog, then format for ERP system.